CopernicaMarketingSoftware/Documentation/Publisher/en/database-import.md

 ## Linking columns

-After you've uploaded a fiel, you must link the columns in the file to fields in the database.
+After you've uploaded a field, you must link the columns in the file to fields in the database.
 This is normally a very straightforward job: the column "firstname" gets linked to the field "firstname" in the database.
 If the database does not (yet) have a "firstname" field, you can link the column to a different